jayel888/T1A1-Workbook/README.md

 Hi Alex,

 Thank you so much for your enquiry.
-From the briefing you provided, I will definitely be able to assist you in the creation of your website!
+SAM sounds like a great museum, I'll be sure to visit soon!
+From the briefing you provided, I will definitely be able to assist you in the creation of your website.

 I can send you a mock up of the wireframes and sitemaps which will provide you a visual on the layout for each page of the website and how the website flows.
 This will tell us if we're heading in the right direction of your vision.
 If I may ask, who is your primary target audience?
 This will help us decide on the most suitable design elements such as theme, colours and images etc. We ensure that all the website we design are responsive, so my team will optimise it for all devices as most people now access the internet through their phones.
 Additionally, we also focus on SEO optimisation, so your website ranks higher when certain keywords are searched into search engines like Google for example.
-This will increase traffic flow, bringing more people to your Museum.
+This will increase traffic flow, directing more people to your website.

 Bsased on what you described, this is the current layout I have in mind for your website:
 **Home Page** - On your landing page, we can keep it up-to-date with the latest and attractive exhibit you have at the time to really captivate your audience.
 We will design a navigation bar and footer which will make it easier for your customers to navigate to all pages of the website.